iqra22028/Youngdev_Interns_Tasks/README.md

 About: An introduction to HTML and CSS.
 Photography: A gallery of stunning nature images with a brief description of the importance of nature photography.

-# 🚀 Stylish Form with Validation
+# 🚀 Task 2: Stylish Form with Validation

 This is a simple and elegant registration form with dynamic styling and validation features.
 It is built using HTML, CSS, and JavaScript to provide an interactive user experience.